suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

   the author needs to trust the distribution system with performing the re-encryption of the payload.

-If the author and distributor are separate entities, then the author must delegate encryption rights to the distributor.
-By the principle of least privilege, this delegation should only grant the distributor decryption and re-encryption rights.
+If the author delegates encryption rights to the distributor two models are possible:
-There are two models:

 1. The distributor replaces the COSE_Encrypt in the manifest and then signs the manifest again.
 However, the COSE_Encrypt structure is contained within a signed